developmentAC/beagleTM/README.md

+#### Docker

+Docker (https://www.docker.com/) can be used to run the parser in the bash terminal and the analysis using Streamlit.
+The included `Dockerfile` contains comments at the end for the commands to build and run a container.
+The current version of the project has been tested for launching the Python scripts inside a Docker container.
+The commands to build and run a container with a mounted directory are offered below.

+_Build_: ```bash
+sudo docker build -t beagletm2 .```

+_Mount and run_:``` bash
+sudo docker run -it -p 8501:8501 --mount type=bind,source=$PWD,target=/home/beagletm2 beagletm2 ```

 #### Open up a session of pipenv

-To run this project's `virtualenv`, you can initiate the shell as shown below.
+To run this project's `virtualenv`, you can also initiate the shell as shown below.
 When the shell is initiated, it is expected that the `Pipfile` file will guide the installation of the necessary libraries for the application.

 ``` bash